iamfel/inttosecminhr/README.md

 # inttosecminhr

-Converts an integer to its corresponding value in seconds, minutes and hours
+Converts a given  time in seconds (integer) to its corresponding value in seconds, minutes and hours

 Converts seconds to corresponding seconds, minutes and hours.